 DIY tricks on how to clean a drain

 When faced with an obstructed sink, the adage “an ounce of prevention is better than a pound of cure” rings true.
 There are a lot of things that you must not let go down your drains, especially if your home has a septic system.
 For starters, you can avoid dealing with obstructed sinks by not letting grease, various food particles, and even hair go down your drain.
 A tiny piece of wire mesh comes in handy since it can effectively catch food particles and other items from going down.
 If you have a mesh, ensure that you clean it from time to time to avoid it getting smelly.
-Check out these DIY trick on how to clean a drain.
+Check out these DIY tricks on how to clean a drain.

 Now, just remember that nobody is perfect.
 We can get lazy at times, you ask your kids to wash the dishes, and they do a haphazard job, or you become too preoccupied you don’t notice the pile of hair within your tub.
 It is not surprising if you end up with an obstructed drain sooner than you think.